3D Printing Services for Prototype and Production Parts

 Selective laser sintering (SLS) uses a CO2 laser that fuses nylon-based powder, layer by layer until final thermoplastic parts are created.

-3D Printing Part - PolyJet and Silicone
+3D Printing - Part Made Using PolyJet and Silicone

 PolyJet uses a jetting process where small droplets of liquid photopolymer are sprayed from multiple jets onto a build platform and cured in layers that form elastomeric parts.